The Golden Child

-The Golden Child is a 1986 American dark fantasy martial arts action comedy film directed by Michael Ritchie.
+The Golden Child is a 1986 American dark fantasy action comedy film directed by Michael Ritchie.
 The film stars Eddie Murphy as Chandler Jarrell, a Los Angeles social worker who is informed that he is "The Chosen One", and is destined to save "The Golden Child", a kidnapped Tibetan boy with mystical powers who is said to be the savior of all humankind.
 Alongside Murphy, the film's cast includes Charlotte Lewis and Charles Dance.